What Happens To Your Body When You Stop Exercising

 If This Doesn’t Persuade You Back Into The Gym, Nothing Will

-Many fitness junkies find the idea of taking a day off as a device of Satan.
-But rest is what makes us stronger.
+Many fitness enthusiasts find the idea of taking a day off as a device of Satan.
+But rest and recovery is what makes us stronger.
 It is the rest that allows the muscles that you have broken down to heal and recover.
-Taking 1 or 2 days off will allow your body to recover so you can be strong.
-And thereby handle the increased weight, and increased number of sets and reps needed to achieve your goals.
+Taking 1 or 2 days off will allow your body to recover, so you can be stronger and be better at handling heavier weights, and the increasing number of sets and reps needed to achieve your goals.

-Within about a week, your muscles lose some of their fat-burning potentials and your metabolism slows down from inactivity.
-If you do not burn off the food that you consume, it will gradually start to store as fat within your body.
+Within about a week, your muscles lose some of their fat-burning potentials, and your metabolism slows down from inactivity.
+If you do not burn off the food you consume, it will gradually start to store as fat within your body.

 Findings in the Journal of Strength & Conditioning Research showed a 5-week exercise break boosted collegiate swimmers’ fat mass by 12 percent!

-What’s more, if you recently started a workout plan, your fitness gains could actually evaporate completely.
-The reason behind it is that you lose mitochondria – the mini-factories within your muscle cells that convert oxygen into energy.
+Also, if you have recently started a workout plan, your fitness gains could evaporate completely.
+The reason behind it is that you lose mitochondria, which are the mini-factories within your muscle cells that convert oxygen into energy.